Nile5h03/Tic-Tac-Battle/README.md

-# Tic-Tac-Battle
+# 🎮 Tic-Tac-Battle

-TicTacBattle is your favorite childhood game, reimagined for the modern web.
-It’s fast, responsive, and incredibly easy to jump into — but mastering it takes sharp thinking and clever strategy.
-Whether you're looking to challenge a friend, pass the time, or sharpen your logic skills, TicTacBattle delivers a smooth and addictive 3x3 experience in a clean, distraction-free interface.
-With its minimal design and real-time gameplay, it’s perfect for quick duels and casual fun — all right in your browser.
+>**Classic Fun, Reimagined for the Web!**

+# 🔍 About

+Tic-Tac-Battle is your favorite childhood game — Tic Tac Toe — brought to life in the browser with a modern and minimal twist.
+Designed for quick matches and fun showdowns, it offers smooth two-player gameplay in a clean interface.
+Whether you're passing time or battling a friend, Tic-Tac-Battle is all about fast, focused fun.

+# 🛠️ Skillset

+HTML5

+CSS3 (Responsive Grid Layout, Basic UI Animations)

+JavaScript (Game Logic, DOM Manipulation, Event Handling)

-✨ FEATURES:-
+# ✨ Features

-🎮 Play classic Tic Tac Toe with a modern twist.
+🧠 Classic 3x3 Tic Tac Toe board

-🤖 Optional AI mode (if implemented).

-🎯 Real-time win tracking and game reset.

-⚔️ Two-player mode – play with a friend.
+⚔️ Two-player mode – play with a friend on the same device

+🎯 Real-time win detection and reset option

-📱 Fully responsive – works on mobile, tablet, and desktop.
+📱 Fully responsive – works on desktop, tablet, and mobile

-🌙 Dark mode ready (if implemented).
+🌙 Dark mode ready (if implemented)

-⚡ Lightweight and fast – built for smooth gameplay.
+⚡ Lightweight and fast – no frameworks, just pure HTML/CSS/JS

-🛠️ SKILLSET:-

-* HTML5

-* CSS3 (responsive grid design + basic UI animations)

-* JavaScript (DOM manipulation, game logic, event handling)
+# 📸 Screenshots

+Add screenshots here to showcase UI/UX (optional but recommended)